 "Hello World";

-Hi, I’m Taner.
-I build backend software, and I spend a lot of time thinking about how systems really behave once they hit production.
+I’m Taner.
+I build backend software and spend a lot of time thinking about how systems actually run in the real world.

-Over the years, I’ve worked across multiple languages and ecosystems, and that experience has shaped how I think about system design today.
-I’ve seen systems grow, age, crack, and evolve—and that perspective matters.
+Over the years, I’ve worked with multiple languages and ecosystems, which shaped how I approach system design today.

 What I Work With

-My background spans both modern and legacy stacks, which gives me a pretty pragmatic view of software engineering:
+My technical background spans both modern and legacy stacks, giving me a pragmatic perspective on software engineering:

-• Backend development with Go, .NET, and PHP
+• Backend Engineering with Go, .NET, and PHP

-• Building and maintaining large PHP systems, then gradually migrating or extending them with Go and .NET services
+• Building and maintaining large PHP-based systems, and later migrating or extending them with Go and .NET services

-• Message-driven architectures using RabbitMQ and asynchronous consumers
+• Message-driven architectures using RabbitMQ and async consumers

-• Infrastructure and networking: Nginx, DNS, reverse proxies, SSL, monitoring
+• Infrastructure & Networking (Nginx, DNS, reverse proxies, SSL, monitoring)

-• Testing and reliability: unit, integration, feature, and smoke tests
+• Testing & Reliability (unit, integration, feature, and smoke tests)

 • AI agents and context-aware systems